bunto/bunto/site/_docs/continuous-integration.md

 ## 3. Configuring Your Travis Builds

 This file is used to configure your Travis builds.
-Because Jekyll is built with Ruby and requires RubyGems to install, we use the Ruby language build environment.
+Because Bunto is built with Ruby and requires RubyGems to install, we use the Ruby language build environment.
 Below is a sample `.travis.yml` file, followed by an explanation of each line.